d3/d3/docs/d3-color.md

 d3.color("steelblue").darker(1) // {r: 49, g: 91, b: 126, opacity: 1}
 ```

-[Source](https://github.com/d3/d3-color/blob/main/src/color.js) · Returns a <span style="text-decoration: underline rgb(49, 91, 126) 3px;">darker</span> copy of this color.
+[Source](https://github.com/d3/d3-color/blob/main/src/color.js) · Returns a <span style="border-bottom: solid 2px rgb(49, 91, 126);">darker</span> copy of this color.
 If *k* is specified, it controls how much darker the returned color should be.
 If *k* is not specified, it defaults to 1.
 The behavior of this method is dependent on the implementing color space.

 ## *color*.displayable() {#color_displayable}